 - salt and fresh ground pepper, to taste

-In a large sauce pan, melt butter over medium-high heat.
-Add garlic and cook for 30 seconds.
+- In a large saucepan over medium-high heat, melt the butter.
+Add the garlic and sauté for 30 seconds, until fragrant.

-Add cheese and beer - use a spoon/spatula to break up the cheese and continue stirring until cheese melts completely.
+- Add the cheese and pour in the beer.
+Use a spatula to break up the cheese and continue stirring until it melts completely.